 Access to Directory and Records Information

 The College is permitted under the Family Educational Rights and Privacy Act (Buckley Amendment) to make directory information about students available to the public.
-Directory information includes: the student’s name, address, telephone listing, e-mail address, photograph, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height (for members of athletic teams), dates of attendance, degrees and awards received, and the most recent previous educational agency attended.
+Directory information includes: the student’s name, date & place of birth, address, telephone listing, e-mail address, photograph, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height (for members of athletic teams), dates of attendance, degrees and awards received, and the most recent previous educational agency attended.

 If a student would prefer that this information not be made public, the student may inform the College of this at any point during his or her academic career.
-Forms to withhold this information from the public are available at the Registrar’s Office or online.
+Forms to withhold this information from the public are available at the Registrar’s Office.